jasraj/q-doc/README.md

 The commenting method, along with the associated parser, is known as `q-doc`.

-**NOTE**: The code + README are a WIP.
-Feel free to look around but there are still bugs and the README definitely isn't finished yet.

 ### Documenting Code

 In order to use this documentation generator, your function comments must confirm to the schema defined in this section.